 Once consensus was reached that the commission would not maintain, provide access to, or otherwise exercise control over vehicle data, and that it would initially serve a purely advisory role, the working group readily reached consensus on several other issues.
 The working group determined that the commission would not act as a "gatekeeper" between owners/independent repair facilities and vehicle manufacturers.
-Rather, requests for access to information would be made directly to manufacturers (or third parties designated by manufacturers), and manufacturers would then provide the information to the owners/independent repair facilities.
 There was discussion of whether manufacturers should be required to use "third-party authenticators" to manage access to vehicle data.
-The consensus was that while this should not be required initially, the commission may want to consider imposing such a requirement if evidence suggests that manufacturers are not providing owners/independent repair facilities are experiencing obstacles in obtaining with appropriate access to vehicle information.
-Similarly, while there was consensus that the commission initially should not impose a credentialing or other processes to ensure that only properly authorized individuals receive access to vehicle information, the commission may want to consider whether such a process would be useful.
-The commission should also consider hearing from stakeholders with relevant and necessary expertise, including consumer and privacy advocates.
-The commission should also consider hearing from advocates for survivors of domestic abuse, because of the potential for safety concerns presented by an abuser using access to vehicle data for improper purposes.
+The consensus was that while this should not be required initially, the commission may want to consider imposing such a requirement if evidence suggests owners/independent repair facilities are experiencing obstacles in obtaining appropriate access to vehicle information.
+Similarly, while there was consensus that the commission initially should not impose a credentialing or other process to ensure that only properly authorized individuals receive access to vehicle information, the commission may want to consider whether such a process would be useful.